- Multi Day Private Touring

 After breakfast, leave Cradle Valley and travel through lush rolling farm pastures on your journey to Launceston.
 Enjoy an introduction to Launceston before exploring the scenic Cataract Gorge, where the South Esk River forces its way through sheer rocky cliffs.
 Evoke memories of the genteel Victorian era as you stroll in the landscaped gardens.
 Continue to Tasmania’s East Coast, with its exceptional beauty, pristine white sandy beaches, and granite coastline.

-Accommodation: Freycinet Lodge one bedroom cabin (or similar)
+Accommodation: Freycinet Lodge, One-bedroom cabin (or similar)

 Day 6

-FREYCINET NATIOANL PARK
+FREYCINET NATIONAL PARK

 Today, there will be ample time to explore the unsurpassed beauty of the Freycinet Peninsula.
 We may walk up the track to the world-famous Wineglass Bay lookout for stunning photo opportunities with views across the Freycinet Peninsula.
 A shorter clifftop walk around the lighthouse at Cape Tourville is also on offer.
+Taste some of Tasmania’s best and freshest oysters directly from the marine farm.

-Accommodation: Freycinet Lodge one bedroom cabin (or similar)
+Accommodation: Freycinet Lodge one-bedroom cabin (or similar)

 Day 7

-FREYCINET PENINSULA – TASMAN PENINSULA – HOBART
+TASMAN PENINSULA – PORT ARTHUR – HOBART

 Enjoy a scenic drive south along the East Coast.
 Explore the Tasman Peninsula, where you will visit Port Arthur and hear the story of Tasmania’s famous UNESCO world-heritage-listed convict settlement.
 Set in tranquil gardens, Tasmania’s famous convict settlement site harbours a dark history that our experienced guide will bring to life.
 The Tasman Peninsula has a rugged coastline, which offers stunning scenery and many interesting geological features such as Devil’s Kitchen and Tasman Arch.